van-william/ParticleIO-Tulip-Integration/README.md

   ]
 }
 ```
+**Authentication**
 Finally, you'll need to authenticate to Tulip with the api key and secret.
 Screenshot below for example.

-In this case, Basic Auth is used.
+*In this case, Basic Auth is used.*
 <br/>
 <img src="./images/tulip_api_auth.jpg">